invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/settings.md

 ## Connected Dashboard

+{/* vale Microsoft.Terms = NO */}
 A hybrid (BizTalk + Azure) setup requires a link from one Dashboard (BizTalk) to the other Dashboard (Azure) for hybrid flows.
-With the introduction of the claim-check component, you can now start from one flow in the cloud and continue on prem (and vice versa).
+With the introduction of the claim-check component, you can now start from one flow in cloud and continue on prem (and vice versa).
 It provides a click-through experience between the two different Dashboards.
+{/* vale Microsoft.Terms = YES */}

 You will find the option to enter the Connected Dashboard URL which is the base URL of the other Dashboard which you want to connect to.

 ![settings](/images/v2_settings1.png)

 Now you need to enable the Connected Dashboard for the required flow.
-You can active this by either creating a new flow or editing an existing one.
-In this screen shot below, we are showing the Edit Flow example.
+You can active this by either creating a new flow or editing an existing one (showing 'Edit Flow' below).

 ![settings](/images/v2_settings2.png)